ScottSauers/value/README.md

 Alternatively, optimal portfolio weights can be determined.

-et R be a random vector of asset returns and w be the vector of portfolio weights.
+Let R be a random vector of asset returns and w be the vector of portfolio weights.
 The optimization requires two key quantities:

 ```math
 \mu_i = \text{Value Ratio}_i